Curiositz/webdevlpr/posts/thirdpost.md

 ---
-title: This is the third example post which has a slightly longer title than the others
+title: This is the third example
 date: 2020-01-01
 author: Jane Doe
-summary: Why contemplating our mortality can be a powerful catalyst for change
+summary: Bring to the table win-win survival strategies to ensure proactive domination.
+At the end of the day, going forward, a new normal that has evolved from generation X is on the runway heading towards a streamlined cloud solution.
 tags:
   - tech
   - politics